yanzaaa/passline/docs/BUILD_JOURNAL.md

 | `overlapping_cues` | `cues[i].end_ms > cues[i+1].start_ms` | ERROR |
 | `malformed_timecode` | `cue.start_ms >= cue.end_ms` | ERROR |

+### CJK profile — added in this mission

+`thresholds.py` gained CJK-specific thresholds in this mission: `CPS_VIOLATION_CJK = 9.0`, `CPS_WARNING_LOW_CJK = 7.0`, `LINE_CHAR_MAX_CJK = 16`.
+The rule engine routes by language code: files tagged `zh`, `ja`, `ko`, or any variant (`zh-tw`, `zh-cn`, etc.) use the CJK branch; all others use the Latin branch.

+The CJK branch measures line length in East Asian display columns via `unicodedata.east_asian_width`, not in raw character count.
+Wide (`W`) and fullwidth (`F`) characters count as 2.
+This is the same function used in `SubtitleCue.display_char_counts` and `SubtitleCue.cps_display`, ensuring the rule engine and the model compute the same number.

+**The clean Chinese file test** (`tests/test_corpus.py`, `TestCJKProfile`): running the pristine `tos-zh.srt` through `check_file` with `language="en"` produces fewer than 10 findings.
+The same file with `language="zh"` produces more than 50 findings — the test comment records an observed run of approximately 96.
+The magnitude difference (~10x to ~100x) is a direct consequence of measurement unit: the Latin 42-character line limit cannot detect Chinese line length violations because Chinese characters are short in byte count but double-wide in rendered display columns.
+A QC pipeline running a Latin profile on Chinese subtitles is effectively blind to the violations a viewer will see on screen.

 ### Corpus grading results (seed=42)

 | Language | Injected | Detected | Missed | Extra | Status |